-Debble Reese, Ebany Elizabeth Thomas, and Madeline Tyner.
-Many thonics have been possible without the statistics compiled by the CCBC, and the review and The CCBC inventory includes 3,134 books published in 2018.
-This graphic would not feedback we received from Edith Compbell, Molly Beth Griffin, K. T. Karning,
+Debble Reese, Ebony Elizabeth Thomas, and Madeline Tyner.
+Many thanks. have been possible without the statistics complied by the CCBC, and the review a The CCBC Inventory includes 3,134 books published in 2018.
+This graphic would feedback we received from Edith Compbell, Molly Beth Griffin, K. T. Harning.